 Below: Maranella and Bob, two styles of cappelletti(can you find ours?), Letizia’s kitchen, the terrace at Alla Madonna del Piatto

-TagsAgriturismos Alghero Alto Adige architecture art Assisi Basilica of San Vitale Bellingham Bilbao Bologna bridges Byzantine Art Cagliari Cala Galone Castluccio Catania Cooking Schools Cremona day hikes Dolomites gozzotto Health Hiking Hill Towns holidays Italian Language Laconi Lake Como Lambretta Museum Language Schools La Pasqua La Settimana Santa lemons Lodging Maiori Milan Minori mosaics Mt.
-Etna murals Naples Nature Norcia Ogliastra Coast Orgosolo Ortygia Padua Path of the Gods Perugia Ravello Ravenna Reggio Reggio Emilia Rome Sant'Ambrogio Santa Cristina Santiago Calatrava Selvaggio Blu Sentieri degli Dei Slow Food Slow Travel small towns Sonoma Sorrento St. Francis Trail Taormina Travel Travel Planning Travel Tips Umbria UNESCO World Heritage Site Val Gardena Vicenza Walks wooden boats
+TagsAgriturismos Alghero Alto Adige architecture art Assisi Basilica of San Vitale Bellingham Bilbao Bologna bridges Byzantine Art Cagli Cagliari Cala Galone Castluccio Catania Cooking Schools Cremona day hikes Dolomites Frontone Health Hiking Hill Towns holidays Italian Language Laconi Lake Como Lambretta Museum Language Schools La Pasqua La Settimana Santa lemons Lodging Maiori Milan Minori mosaics Mt.
+Etna murals Naples Nature Norcia Ogliastra Coast Orgosolo Ortygia Padua Path of the Gods Perugia Ravello Ravenna Reggio Reggio Emilia Rome Sant'Ambrogio Santa Cristina Santiago Calatrava Selvaggio Blu Sentieri degli Dei Slow Food Slow Travel small towns Sonoma St. Francis Trail Sulmona Taormina Travel Travel Planning Travel Tips Umbria UNESCO World Heritage Site Val Gardena Vicenza Walks

 Stories of Italy